Devan-Kerman/PoliticsAndJava/README.md

 # PoliticsAndJava
 A Simple Politics and War API wrapper for Java<br/>
-## This wrapper aims to be everything Alex's api isn't<br/>
+## This is a library bent on distancing the user from the raw api<br/>
   #### 1. Consistant - trying to make it easier on the eyes and logic<br/>
     - Consistant naming, similar variable names for things that represent the same thing (alex does this fairly well already though)
-    - Consistant typing, the current api is ok. it's consistant, consistantly bad LOL GOTEM
+    - Consistant typing, the current api is ok. it's consistant... consistantly bad LOL GOTEM jk no kill plz
   #### 2. Documented - am yet to fully do this though<br/>
   #### 3. Correct - the main focus of the library, Alex's types are quite jank, "1" and "0" as booleans, doubles in strings, etc.<br/>
       - Date objects rather than strings
       - Color objects, and the original color string
-      - booleans rather than "1" and "0"
+      - booleans rather than strings ("1" and "0")
-      - floats/doubles rather than "12.4534"
+      - floats/doubles rather than strings ("12.4534")
       - fixing other oddities in the api
       - uses Gson, and by extention can handle the occassional malformed json that is given<br/>
   #### 4. Fast - although this layer of type correction does add a delay, built in caching is an important part of the library<br/>